 RDAP14, the fifth annual Research Data Access and Preservation Summit, is accepting proposals (max.
 300 words) for two panels, interactive posters, and lightning talks.
 Themes for RDAP14 were selected by this year’s planning committee with input from previous years’ attendees and RDAP community members.

 Interactive Posters and Lightning Talks

-We are soliciting posters and lightning talks on any of the following themes:
+Posters and lightning talks will cover some of the following themes:

 - Institutional policies for research data

 - Collaboration or tension between units involved with research data

 - Institutional responses to government policies/guidelines concerning research data